-PCT 230 PROCESS TECHNOLOGY III, OPERATIONS (3T.
-3M) 4 credits PREREQUISITES: PCT 215 and PCT 220
+PCT 230 PROCESS TECHNOLOGY III, OPERATIONS (3T, 2E)

 This course provides an overview or introduction into the field of operations within the process industry.
 Students will use existing knowledge of equipment, systems and instrumentation to understand the operation of an entire unit including using a Process Control simulator.